 Traffic Jams and Congestion

-If you are an early riser, you might avoid the traffic jams, but if you are not, you will find yourself stuck in rush hour traffic.
+If you are an early riser, you might avoid the traffic jams in Raleigh, but if you’re not, you’ll find yourself stuck in rush hour traffic.

-Raleigh has been experiencing rampant growth in population, and as a result, the number of vehicles on the road has increased significantly.
+Raleigh has been experiencing rampant growth in population, leading to a significant increase in the number of vehicles on the road.

-The traffic jams can get worse during peak hours, making it stressful to drive.
+Traffic jams can worsen during peak hours, making it stressful to drive.
 The traffic congestion is not only frustrating, but it also consumes a lot of time and fuel.

 High Tax Rates